ndbaker1/clounge/plugin-template/README.md

 ## Quickstart ⏩

+First, go ahead and clone the repository.
+This will give you all the source for types and etc to make development easy.
+This may be streamlined with an npm plugin in the future.

+---

 Edit [plugin.ts](./plugin.ts) with plugin logic while utilizing **ONLY** `type` imports from the [types](../types/) or [plugins](../plugins/) libraries.

 If you want to use external imports and get their types, consider using a [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) with a `devDependency`.
 It would look something like the following